1 package nom.tam.util;

 340 /**

-341 * @return a region of the buffer to an integer
+344 * @return a floating point value in a region of the buffer

 345 *